 Is it that you’re among those who shoot for the stars?

 Most probably, you can achieve almost anything your work for by staying persistent.
 So shoot for the moon and the stars if you want to.

-Though, you need to realize that most successes, achievements or progresses occurs after a series of events.
+Though, you need to realize that most successes, achievements or signs of progress occur after a series of events.
 All the dots are connected.
 Your journey will be full of different milestones.

-In such case, the easiest way to do big things in life is to aim for next milestone that seems hard, and cross it.
+In such case, the easiest way to do something big in life is to aim for the next milestone that seems hard and cross it.
 Once you do that, try conquering the next milestone.

 Then, keep going.

 In short, a sensible way to do big things in life is to keep raising the bar to push yourself beyond your limits.
 From there you can move even further.

 - If you run one mile a week, try running one and a half mile.